DiogoRibeiro7/entropy_news/docs/deployment.md

 The quantised and ONNX-exported models can be distributed across services or scheduled jobs to provide reproducible analytics built on the Entropy News pipeline.

+For enterprise rehearsals, follow the detailed procedures in `docs/runbooks/enterprise_training.md` and review the rehearsal metrics in `docs/multi_node_rehearsal.md`.